-At September 30, 2021, the Company had only one stock option plan, the Wi2Wi Corporation Stock Option Plan (the Plan).
-Options are granted at an exercise price not less than the fair value of the Company's shares at the date of grant.
+At June 30, 2022, the Company had only one stock option plan, the Wi2Wi Corporation Stock Option Plan (the Plan).
+The number of common shares reserved for issuance may not exceed 16,096,084 common shares from time to time.
+Options are granted at an exercise price not less than the Discounted Market Price (as defined) of the Company's shares at the date of grant.
 Options granted to employees, directors, officers and certain consultants have an expiration date that is up to 10 years from the grant date, generally vest over periods of up to 48 months as determined by the Board of Directors.